hut/panban/README.md

 - GitHub issues (read only)
 - VTODO (CalDAV tasks, synced via e.g. vdirsyncer) (read only)

-This project is an early (albeit functional) prototype, not actively in development anymore.

 # Key bindings

 | key        | action                          |